It’s time for that monthly drama that you both dread. Trimming your dog's nails!

 Rewards during this process should be a food your dog really loves that are cut into small pieces so you can reward often, the more frequent the better.

-Examples include small pea sized bits of cheese, cooked chicken, or soft dog treats.
+Examples include giving your dog small pea sized bits of cheese, cooked chicken, or soft dog treats.
 Or, use a chopstick to dole out a small lick of peanut butter as a reward.
 You can even use pieces of kibble from her regular rood rations, however, add something special to at least 1/3 of the volume to keep your dog motivated.

 Praise and reward calm behavior and ignore any fear response as you progress through these stages: